 Ric Flair in WWF.
 Four words, in that very order, never thought conceivable.
 Not before 1991, anyway.
 Before the age of the Internet, unless you were amongst the early few subscribers of the dirtsheets, spoilers and backstage happenings were not commonly known to the everyday fan.
-So imagine the surprise of watching WWF Prime Time Wrestling on September 9, 1991, when out waltzes Ric Flair alongside Bobby Heenan cradling his WCW World Heavyweight Championship belt like a baby.
+So imagine the surprise of watching WWF Prime Time Wrestling on September 9, 1991, when out waltzes Ric Flair alongside Bobby Heenan cradling his NWA World Heavyweight Championship belt like a baby.
 It was one of the most shocking moments in wrestling history!

 What led to Ric Flair, an NWA/WCW guy through and through, crossing enemy lines?

-Ric Flair opens up about why he shockingly abandoned WCW for arch-rival WWF in 1991, taking the championship belt with him.
+Ric Flair opens up about why he shockingly abandoned WCW for arch-rival WWF in 1991, taking the NWA championship belt with him.

 “Jim Herd is the total reason I left.